Hello Atwater Village, California

 Atwater Village is adjoining to the Los Angeles River, and the aesthetics of the community is completely an appreciation for the natural and natural with a modern flare.
-The heart of the village, about a quarter mile stretch along Glendale Boulevard, is where residents come together for the annual street festival, the weekly farmers market, and assortment of other art and music sidewalk events.
+The heart of the village, about a quarter-mile stretch along Glendale Boulevard, is where residents come together for the annual street festival, the weekly farmers market, and an assortment of other art and music sidewalk events.

 Atwater Village Art and Shopping

-The southern end of Los Feliz Boulevard carries over the sense of small town village with coffee shops, bakeries, and local eateries.
+The southern end of Los Feliz Boulevard carries over the sense of a small-town village with coffee shops, bakeries, and local eateries.
 If you’re searching for a serious market haul, head to the Costco on the northern stretch of the Boulevard, located within the more mainstream commercial development with such stores as Best Buy and Toys/Babies ‘R’ Us.
-All, however, nicely scaled to the small town feel that is Atwater Village.
+All, however, nicely scaled to the small-town feel that is Atwater Village.